Greezon/upgraded-portfolio/README.md

 # My Portfolio

-### I added to my original project, by adding a resume section.
+### I added to my original portfolio project, by adding a resume section.
 It is linked in the header, and also in the portfolio section of my project.

-## HTML

-### I added links to my resume, and made a resume page.
-Showcasing my successes, employment history, interests, and current pictures, and links to social media.
+#### My resume is showcasing my successes, employment history, interests, current pictures, and links to social media.

 #### Homepage
 The homepage is a quick summary about me, and showcasing my work.
 I made the homepage from "scratch" and it is all my own work, design, layout and theme.